 "His master said to him, 'Well done, good and faithful slave.
 You were faithful with a few things, I will put you in charge of many things; enter into the joy of your master.'Matthew 25:23(NASB)

-Like all the synoptic writings, the main function of Matthew was to preach the pre-cross, gospel of the kingdom, which was primarily addressed to the Jews, with a message of hope, for the lost sheep of the house of Israel.
+Like all the synoptic writings, the main function of Matthew was to preach the pre-Cross gospel of the kingdom which was primarily addressed to the Jews, with a message of hope for the lost sheep of the house of Israel.

-Although there are many valuable lessons that Church-age saints can learn from this passage, both the parable of the ten virgins and the parable of the good and evil servants, are related to Israel, Christ's second coming, and the gospel kingdom of heaven - on earth.
-Christ is the rightful Messiah of Israel and King of the Jews, Who is coming in the clouds of glory to set up the prophesised, millennium kingdom of heaven, on earth.
-The Bible tells us that this will happen at the end of the great tribulation period - which is described in detail in Matthew chapter 24.
+Although there are many valuable lessons that Church-age saints can learn from this passage, both the parable of the ten virgins and the parable of the good and evil servants, are related to Israel, Christ's second coming, and the good news of the kingdom of heaven on earth.
+Christ is the rightful Messiah of Israel and King of the Jews Who is coming in the clouds of glory to set up the prophesied, millennial kingdom of heaven, on earth.
+The Bible tells us that this will happen at the end of the Great Tribulation period - which is described in detail in Matthew chapter 24.

 In context, these two well-known parables are written, following Christ's detailed discourse on the Great Tribulation.
 God will use this period to return the apostate nation of Israel to Himself.
 It is the time of great hardship and trouble, when God will test their faithfulness.
 He will also reinstate the responsibility of preaching the gospel of the kingdom to the four corners of the earth.
 Old Testament prophets call this the Time of Jacob's Trouble.